pietervdvn/MapComplete/README.md

 2. `npm run build`
 3. copy the entire `dist` folder to where you host your website.
 Visiting `index.html` gives you the website

+## Translating MapComplete

+Help to translate mapcomplete.

+A theme has translations into the preset.json (`assets/themes/themename/themename.json`).
+To add a translation:

+1. Modify `"language"` to contain the new language, e.g. `"language":"nl"` becomes `"language": ["nl", "en"]`
+2. Add extra strings to the texts.
+If it used to be a single-language theme, one can replace the strings, e.g.: `"description":"Welcome to Open Bookcase Map"` to `"description": {"en":"Welcome to Open Bookcase Map", "nl": "Welkom bij de OpenBoekenruilkastenKaart", "fr": "Bienvenue sûr la carte des petites bibliotheques"}`.
+If the correct language is not found, it'll fallback to antoher supported language.
+3. If you notice missing translations in the core of MapComplete, fork this project, open [the file containing all translations](https://github.com/pietervdvn/MapComplete/blob/master/UI/i18n/Translations.ts), add add a language string there
+4. Send a pull request to update the languages, I'll gladly add it!
+It doesn't have to be a complete translation from the start ;)

 ## Architecture

 ### High-level overview